Hungarian World Bus & DX-Pedition: Overview

 Preliminary route maps on Globex promotional materials in early 1990 included South America in the itinerary.

 During the expedition, Hungarians living abroad tried assisting them by reserving hotel rooms.
 The team have kept a detailed technical log about all repairs being done to the bus.
 Early on, yachtsman József Gál (a travel partner of Nándor Fa) gave the team advice concerning group cooperation.

-The team couldn't travel alongside the bus on sea routes, and it bus was looted multiple times during shipment.
+The team couldn't travel alongside the bus on sea routes, and it was looted multiple times during shipment.
 In the second half of the journey, they used phone calls extensively to communicate with people in Hungary.

 There were plans to turn the team's travel diary into a book, as well as making two documentaries about the expedition; one for general audiences and one for radio amateurs, with copies of the latter being sent to the amateur radio organizations of the countries they have visited.